KenDickey/Cuis-Ropes/README.md

 Cuis-Ropes
 ==========

-### Aim

-This is an experiment to see if we could use functional strings in Cuis Smalltalk.

 ### Functional strings for Cuis

 Ropes are a high-level representation of text that offers much better performance than strings for common operations, and generally reduce memory allocations and copies, while only entailing a small degradation of less common operations.

 More precisely, where a string is represented as a memory buffer, a rope is a tree structure whose leaves are slices of immutable strings.
 Therefore, concatenation, appending, prepending, substrings, etc. are operations that require only trivial tree manipulation, generally without having to copy memory.
 In addition, the tree structure of ropes makes them suitable as a form of index to speed-up access to Unicode characters by index in long chunks of text.

 The following operations are algorithmically faster in ropes

 - extracting a subrope is logarithmic (linear in strings);